smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 ## 6. Review files on the server

+To review files using Windows Explorer you can use PowerShell to create a readonly file share on the remote server.
+It is easy to restrict the file share permissions so only you can view the content.
+Even better you can remove the file share when you are are done debugging to prevent others from using it.

+Here is how you create a readonly file share for Administrators on BadServer:

+{% highlight powershell %}
+Invoke-Commmand -ComputerName BadServer -ScriptBlock {
+    New-SmbShare -Name 'readonly' -Path 'C:\inetpub' -ReadAccess 'Administrators' }
+{% endhighlight %}

+By default the file share will continue to be availible after reboots.
+You can use the ``-Temporary`` parameter which will remove the file share after a reboot.
+It is better to explicitly remove the file share using the following command:

+{% highlight powershell %}
+Invoke-Commmand -ComputerName BadServer -ScriptBlock {
+    Remove-SmbShare -Name 'readonly'
+}
+{% endhighlight %}

-The simplest way to review the files is to read all thier content using ``Get-Content`` on the server.
-This works great with small files.
-In the following example we print out everything in the hosts file:
+Another great way to review files is using the PowerShell ``Get-Content`` cmdlet on the remote server.
+This works great for glancing at small files or simple searches.

+In the following example we print out the hosts file:

 {% highlight powershell %}
 Invoke-Command -ComputerName BadServer -ScriptBlock {